Fraquia/FFN-from-scratch/README.md

 <img src="https://github.com/Fraquia/FFN-from-scratch/blob/main/loss.png" width="30%" height="50%">

-## Part 1,2,3
+## FFN, Backpropagation and SGD

-We are now ready to train our model on real image dataset.
+Completed parts 1,2 and 3 we are now ready to train our model on real image dataset.
 For this we will use the CIFAR-10 dataset.
 Since the images are of size 32 × 32 pixels with 3 color channels, this gives us 3072 input layer units, represented by a vector x ∈ R3072.
 The code to load the data and train the model is provided with some default hyper-parameters in **ex2_FCnet.py**.

 With default hyper-parametres we got validation set accuracy of about 29%.
 This is very poor.
 So we tried to debug the model training and come up with better hyper-parameters to improve the performance on the validation set also visualizing the training and validation performance curves to help with this analysis.

+## Part 4

+So far we have implemented a two-layer network by explicitly writing down the expressions for forward, backward computations and training algorithms using simple matrix multiplication primitives from the NumPy library.

+However there are many libraries available designed make experimenting with neural networks faster, by abstracting away the details into reusable modules.
+One such popular open-source library is **PyTorch** (https: //pytorch.org/).

+In this final question we will use PyTorch library to implement the same two-layer network we did before and train it on the CIFAR-10 dataset.
+However, extending a two-layer network to a three or four layered one is a matter of changing two-three lines of code using PyTorch.
+We will take advantage of this to experiment with deeper networks to improve the performance on the CIFAR-10 classification.

+In this part we:

+1. Implemented a multi-layer perceptron network in the class **MultiLayerPerceptron** in **ex2_pytorch.py**.
+This includes instantiating the required layers from **torch.nn** and writing the code for forward pass.
+Initially we wrote the code for the same two-layer network we have seen before.

+2. Completed the code to train the network using loss function **torch.nn.CrossEntropyLoss** to compute the loss and **loss.backward()** to compute the gradients.
+Once gradients are computed, **optimizer.step()** was invoked to update the model.

+3. We trained the two layer network to achieve reasonable performance, also increasing the network depth to see if we can improve the performance.

+## Report
+We also produced a PDF report to analyse the results we obtained in each different part.